 Most Ogres feel a sentimental loyalty to Gnash, and perhaps even a kind of kinship with him as the "black sheep" of the Powers.
-They often worshipped him at secret altars hidden inside buildings or caves.
+They often worship him at secret altars hidden inside buildings or caves.
 Ironically, through abandoning headship of the Ogres, Gnash did inspire in them the genuine reverence and devotion he felt they lacked.

 These Ogres believe they can "give ruthlessness" to Gnash by sacrificing ruthless intelligent creatures on their altars.
 The origin of this belief is debated.
 Did Gnash teach them?
 Is it a confused extension of the Ogre's Hunger?
 Is it a lie from the oldest Grand Ogres, invented as part of their complex game to control Ogre society, in which the winners feast upon the losers?

-Some of Gnash's worshipers secretly distribute religious texts that use metaphor to explain how to worship Gnash.
+Some of Gnash's Ogre worshipers secretly distribute religious texts that use metaphor to explain how to worship Gnash.
 These texts promise both ecstasy and peace of mind to those who properly offer Gnash ruthlessness.
 Such texts are mostly pleasant proverbs, oddly interrupted by short stories featuring acts that are shockingly calllous, dreadfully brutal, or eerily malevolent.

-One rumor claims that Gnash will be able to summon more of his kind from his star if he absorbs enough ruthlessness from his worshiper's sacrifices.
+Another rumor claims that Gnash will be able to summon more of his kind from his star if he absorbs enough ruthlessness from his worshiper's sacrifices.

-Another rumor claims that Gnash sometimes give a tome of forbidden knowledge to an extremely fanatical worshipper.
+A third rumor claims that Gnash sometimes give a tome of forbidden knowledge to an extremely fanatical worshipper.
 Reading it can unlock a strange and fantastic ability, but at great cost to health and sanity.

 The Sagacious claim they do not worship Gnash despite being Ogres.